Caboosh/FusionMC-Wordpress/README.md

-# mbmcmoddedsmp.github.io
+# caboosh.github.io
-MBMCSMP Pages Repo, this contains all the files and whatnot for web.moddedsmp.net
+MBMCSMP Pages Repo, this is used as a staging site, this is where i test everything before pushing to the main Repo